LEARN MORE ABOUT OUR VOLUNTEERS

 We are blessed to have this group of dedicated individuals that volunteer their time to teach classes every Sunday and help spread God's word to children in our parish family.

-I have been married to my husband, Gerald, for 17 years, and together we share 2 children, Zachary (16yrs) and Aubree (13yrs).
-Through the week you can find me at the hospital in Bluffton, as I work to serve the community through my calling of Occupational Therapy (18yrs).
+St. Aloysius is my home where I was born and raised into the Catholic faith - grateful to my parents!
+I love working with the parish families and children, and sharing my love of Christ but also, growing personally in my own faith.
+My husband, Gerald and I reside locally, and together we have 2 children, Zachary and Aubree.
+Through the week you can find me at the hospital in Bluffton, as I work to serve the community through my calling of Occupational Therapy.
 I mostly enjoy spending quality time with my family and trying to balance the multitude of tasks that comes with being a wife and mother.
 I feel God has/continues to call me to share my time and love of God with our youth while at the same time gives me opportunities to still grow and learn from them as well.

 Saint Aloysius Parish has been my family’s home for nine years and counting.
 We love it here!
 I have seven children, and they all go to Saint Aloysius, Bishop Luers, or have graduated.
 I teach gym and Spanish/computers at Saint Aloysius School.
 Teaching is so much fun for me as I enjoy getting to know all the children and watching them grow into amazing young adults.